Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 A fourth and fifth page for a members log in and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
-The forms are not functioning for the business at present and do not have <method="POST"> or <action=""> included as there is no where to "post" to yet. this is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.
+The forms are not functioning for the business at present and do not have <method="POST"> or <action=""> included as there is no where to "post" to yet.
+This is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.

 #### Design Differences
 An additional table was added to the Pricing & Schedule page after the wireframes were created.
 The footer in the wireframes is a little different from execution but the concept a disired function is ultimately the same.

 ## Features
- - Responsive on all devices
+ - Responsive on all devices.
- - Supported by Chrome, Safari and Firefox browsers
+ - Supported by Chrome, Microsoft Edge and Firefox browsers.
  - Interactive Elements : Navbar, Forms, Buttons, Video's.
  - Adapted for users with special accessibility requirements where possible
  - The Navbar will be sticky to allow ease of naviagtion for the user at all times.